Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Conclusion

 \section{Conclusion}

-We have presented a momentum–space, physics‑informed deep‑learning framework that extracts unpolarized TMDs directly from fixed‑target DY data without mapping to impact‑parameter space for fitting.
-The method embeds a normalized, nonparametric profile $s(x,k_\perp;Q)$ as the integrand of the $k_\perp$ convolution and trains it end‑to‑end against cross-sections through a differentiable quadrature layer.
-A two‑stage pipeline first learns the structure kernel $S(q_T;x_1,x_2,Q_M)$ at the cross‑section level and then solves the inverse problem to reconstruct $s(x,k_\perp;Q)$, enforcing per‑$(x,Q)$ normalization and mild smoothness priors.
-This design captures $x$–$k_\perp$–$Q$ correlations supported by the data while avoiding factorized Ansatz assumptions.
+We have presented a momentum--space, physics-informed deep-learning framework that extracts purely data-driven unpolarized TMDs directly from fixed-target Drell--Yan data without mapping to impact-parameter space for fitting.
+The method embeds a normalized, nonparametric profile $s_h(x,k_\perp;Q)$ as the \emph{integrand} of the $k_\perp$ convolution and trains it end-to-end against cross sections through a differentiable quadrature layer.
+A two-stage pipeline first learns the structure kernel $S(q_T;x_1,x_2,Q_M)$ at the cross-section level and then solves the inverse problem to reconstruct $s_h(x,k_\perp;Q)$, enforcing per-$(x,Q)$ normalization.
+This construction captures the joint $(x,k_\perp,Q)$ correlations supported by the data while avoiding restrictive factorized functional Ans\"atze in the transverse sector.

-Applied to E288/E605, the approach reproduces the measured $q_T$ spectra panel‑by‑panel in the small‑$q_T$ domain, demonstrating that the learned integrand and forward map are well conditioned within the kinematic support of the data (Figs.~3–4).
-The extracted flavor‑separated TMDs display the expected hierarchy and a smooth broadening in $k_\perp$ with increasing $Q$, while respecting per‑$(x,Q)$ normalization.
-Global surfaces in $(x,k_\perp)$ at fixed $Q$ (Figs.~6–7) and $(x,Q^2)$ slices at fixed $k_\perp$ (Fig.~9) make the learned behavior explicit and show that the scale dependence is consistent with Sudakov broadening in the small‑$q_T$ regime, here inferred directly from data in momentum space.
+Applied to E288/E605, the approach reproduces the measured $q_T$ spectra panel-by-panel in the small-$q_T$ domain, demonstrating that the learned integrand and forward map are well conditioned within the kinematic support of the data (Figs.~\ref{fig:cs_result_288} and \ref{fig:cs_result_605}).
+The extracted TMDs exhibit the expected flavor hierarchy and smooth profiles in $k_\perp$ that respect per-$(x,Q)$ normalization.
+Global surfaces in $(x,k_\perp)$ at fixed $Q$ (Figs.~\ref{fig:u3D_Q45} and \ref{fig:u3D_Q75}) and complementary $(x,Q^2)$ slices at fixed $k_\perp$ (Fig.~9) make the learned multidimensional structure explicit.
+Over the fixed-target hard-scale window, the extracted scale dependence is mild but systematic, consistent with the limited lever arm in $Q_M$ of these data; in the present implementation it should be interpreted as an effective, empirically learned $Q$ dependence within the fitted small-$q_T$ domain.

-To compress shape changes into a scalar diagnostic, we formed the RMS width $\sigma_k(x,Q^2)=\sqrt{\langle k_\perp^2\rangle-\langle k_\perp\rangle^2}$ from the normalized moments of the reconstructed distributions.
-The resulting field $\sigma_k(x,Q^2)$ exhibits a monotonic increase with $Q^2$ and a mild, kinematics‑dependent modulation in $x$ (Fig.~10), thereby quantifying the broadening scale learned by the network and separating genuine shape evolution from overall collinear normalization effects.
+To characterize the transverse width through its second moment, we introduce the RMS width $\sigma_k(x,Q_M)=\sqrt{\langle k_\perp^2\rangle-\langle k_\perp\rangle^2}$ computed from normalized moments of the reconstructed distributions.
+The resulting field $\sigma_k(x,Q_M)$ exhibits a pronounced dependence on $x$ and only a moderate variation with $Q_M$ (Fig.~\ref{fig:u-rms}) particularly at high $x$, providing a compact summary of the transverse width that is insensitive to overall collinear normalization and thus isolates shape information learned in momentum space.